VK LAB / Cinematography Notes

 Editorial articles

-Eight finished editorial notes on fashion film strategy, image language, beauty, runway, locations and texture.
+11 editorial notes on fashion film strategy, image language, beauty, runway, locations, color, menswear and platform-specific delivery.

 Vertical